danpopovsky1997/strengthcore-project1/README.md

 6. As a first time user, I want to access the gym's social media accounts

 #### Returning User
-7. As a returning user, I want to be able to communicate to with the gym via social links As a returning user,
+7. As a returning user, I want to be able to communicate with the gym via social links
 8. As a returning user, I want to be able to look at more products
 9. As a returning user, I want to see more updates made to the website in terms of accessibility and information

 #### Site Owner
 10. As a site owner, I want to get our mission across
-11. As a site owner, I want the customer to find sign up with ease
+11. As a site owner, I want the customer to find sign up page with ease
 12. As a site owner, I want the website to be visually appealing to the customer
 13. As a site owner, I want the function of the website to be clear